dome9/cloud-supervisor/README.md

                                       |
 ```
 # Cloud-Supervisor
-Using Dome9's Compliance Engine for continuous compliance and enforcement of AWS environments.
+Using Dome9's Compliance Engine for **continuous compliance and remediation** of AWS environments.

 ## General
-This project is a starting point that demonstrates how to utilize the Dome9 Compliance Engine as a mean to perform scheduled assessments for cloud environemets and then to have some automated actions to remediate.
+This project is a **starting point** that demonstrates how to utilize the Dome9 Compliance Engine as a mean to perform scheduled assessments for cloud environemets and then to have some automated actions to remediate.
-It is a node.js project that can be launched from any machine, but intended to be run automatically via AWS Lambda execution environment.
+It is a node.js project that can be launched from any machine, but intended to be run automatically (periodically) via AWS Lambda execution environment.

-The idea is to have this script running for each AWS account we wish to apply continous governance, where all scripts utilize the same centrally manged rule set (bundle).
+The idea is to have this script running for each AWS account we wish to continously govern, where all script executions share the same centrally manged rule set (bundle).

 ## Getting started - setup
-* Make sure to have node.js *version 4.0* or up.
+* Make sure to have node.js **version 4.0** or up.
 * Clone this repo.
 ```
 git clone https://github.com/Dome9/cloud-supervisor.git